HandrewOltenish/Godot_Projects/Readme.md

 ![](https://github.com/HandrewOltenish/Godot_Projects/blob/main/Treearock/Progress_Pics/treearock_health_bar_14_06_2025.gif)

 107. Working on fixing the logic behind health bar depletion.
 The health bar restarts and depletes even after UI is shown.
 The first fix with get_tree().is_paused() did not work, as the tree itself is the UI.
 The next possible fix is to put this logic in the World tree, where the game is running.
+108. Quick fix: health bar depletes only when UI is hidden.
+In the world.gd the game is paused while UI is visible, therefore health bar stops depleting when game is paused.